How to Help a Dog with Hip Dysplasia?

 7: Focus On Food

-With many health conditions, a healthy, well-balanced diet can make a huge difference.
+With many health conditions, a healthy, well-balanced diet can make a huge difference for your dog.

 Fatty-acids, antioxidants, and vitamins will help your dog to lead a healthier lifestyle.

-This is especially important for hip dysplasia in older dogs, who won’t undergo a medical procedure.
+This is especially important for hip dysplasia in older dogs, who won’t be able undergo a medical procedure due to shier age.

 Some dog owners also prefer to switch from tinned dog food to a natural and raw dog food diet.